On-lattice Vicsek model in confined geometries: Abstract

 \section{Abstract}

-The Vicsek model \cite{Vicsek} is a very popular minimalist model to study active matter with a number of applications to biological systems at different length scales.
-With its off-lattice implementation and the periodic boundary conditions, it aims at the analysis of bulk behaviour of a limited number of particles.
-To expand the applicability of the model to further biological systems, we introduce an on-lattice implementation of the model and analyse its behaviour for three different geometries with reflective boundary conditions.
+The Vicsek model (Vicsek et al. 1995) is a very popular minimalist model to study active matter with a number of applications to biological systems at different length scales.
+With its off-lattice implementation and periodic boundary conditions, it aims at the analysis of bulk behaviour of a limited number of particles.
+We introduce an efficient on-lattice implementation with finite particle volume and analyse its behaviour for three different geometries with reflective boundary conditions.
 For sufficiently fine lattices, the model behaviour does not differ between off-lattice and on-lattice implementation.
 The reflective boundary conditions introduce an alignment of the particles with the boundary for low levels of noise.
-In a pipe geometry, this causes swarms to move along the pipe.
-In a squared box, we discovered that the edges act as swarm traps.
-The trapping shows a discontinuous noise dependence.
-Below a critical noise value, all particles are trapped and above the critical value, no trapping occurs.
-In a disk geometry, the boundary alignment creates an ordered rotational state.
-We show that this state is well described by a novel order parameter.
-Our results present a detailed characterisation of the behaviour of the Viscek model in confined environments with reflective boundary conditions.
-This provides the basis for an application of the Vicsek model to biological questions that cannot be addressed with the current version of the model.
+Numerical sensitivity analysis of the swarming behaviour results in a detailed characterisation of the on-lattice Vicsek model for confined geometries with reflective boundary conditions.
+In a channel geometry, the boundary alignment causes swarms to move along the channel.
+In a box, the edges act as swarm traps and the trapping shows a discontinuous noise dependence.
+In a disk geometry, an ordered rotational state arises.
+This state is well described by a novel order parameter.
+Our works provides a foundation for future studies of Vicsek-like models with discretized space.